kevinlimasilva1/people/README.md

-# pessoas
+# People
-CRUD de pessoas
+My first project to study Django back in 2017.
+This is a CRUD project